 I had travelled a long way to be in northern India.
 Fifteen thousand miles on my motorcycle to be precise, from Europe across more borders I could remember, huge mountain ranges, beautiful forests, even a couple of deserts and soon I would reach one of the pinnacles of my trip.
 I could hardly wait!

 With a sniffling nose and sore eyes I sipped my coffee at a table by the windows of the quaint German bakery opposite my guest house.
 “Didn’t get much sleep” l thought to myself while I glanced admiringly at “Lucy”, my German two wheeled companion, parked between a pair of ageing Royal Enfield 500 machines.
-I rubbed my eyes and reached for my jacket breast pocket where I fumbled for the blister packaging containing a couple of paracetamols.
+I rubbed my eyes and reached for my jacket breast pocket where I fumbled with the blister packaging of a couple of paracetamols.
 I swallowed both with my last gulps of coffee.
 Hopefully, I thought, the pills would sort out the persistent sting at the back of my head that the lack of oxygen was causing.

 It felt good to open up the throttle on the road that wound its way north towards the Nubra Valley.
 The views were astounding.
 Empty barren landscapes framed by jagged Himalayan ridges.
 It was no wonder so many Buddhist monasteries dotted the ledges and heights around me.

 The digits on my altimeter began to flick quickly.
 Three thousand five hundred meters (11,500 ft), three thousand six hundred metres (11,800 ft), three thousand seven hundred metres (12,140 ft).